Jaxartes/sockptyr/README.txt

 compile:
     make -f Makefile.linux
 configure:
-    Edit sockptyr_gui.tcl where there are a bunch of "set config(...)" lines.
-Comments in the code give some idea how.
+    Copy sockptyr.cfg.example to sockptyr.cfg and edit it to suit your needs.
+Comments in it give some idea how.
 run:
     wish sockptyr_gui.tcl
 use: